-To get satisfied of boat trip the proper safety procedures have to be made.
+To get satisfied with the boat trip the proper safety procedures have to be made.

-Power boats are feeling great on the rough sea if you are skilled enough to handle properly it.
-The most important are to be familiar with powerful engines.
+Powerboats are feeling great on the rough sea if you are skilled enough to handle properly it.
+The most important is to be familiar with powerful engines.
 When you know how to operate properly, you can sail safely.
 All the time you have to keep in mind how much fuel is left to reach a shelter in case of sudden weather changes.
-Never touch to the spare fuel cans, except emergency.
+Never touch the spare fuel cans, except in an emergency.

-It was middle of July 2009.
-Starting point on Lake Kisezers and heading to first refueling point in Bolderaja on left bank of river Daugava to fill up about 700 liters of diesel oil.
+It was the middle of July 2009.
+Starting point on Lake Kisezers and heading to the first refueling point in Bolderaja on the left bank of river Daugava to fill up about 700 liters of diesel oil.

-What the coincidence, luck or failure but after first ten minutes the temperature of one engine was critically rising and I had been forced to stop one engine and return to the home pier to check out the failure.
+What the coincidence, luck, or failure but after the first ten minutes the temperature of one engine was critically rising and I had been forced to stop one engine and return to the home pier to check out the failure.
 I think that it was a very good lesson learned and, at least, I became a bit familiar with the engine room.
-The failure was a wear of Water Pump Impeller.
+The failure was the wear of Water Pump Impeller.

 We filled up our Jeanneau Prestige 36 fuel tanks to the top and passing Riga Freeport breakwaters, the marine adventure has begun.

 The weather was 2-3 SE and seas up to 1 meter.
-Distance to the first stopover in Pavilosta is about 150 n.m. so I decide to check out real comfortable speed and fuel consumption.
-Maximum speed in calm weather was 30 knots and fuel consumption reaches about 130 lt/hr.
+Distance to the first stopover in Pavilosta is about 150 n.m. so I decided to check out real comfortable speed and fuel consumption.
+The maximum speed in calm weather was 30 knots and fuel consumption reaches about 130 lt/hr.
 It is an emergency maneuver, just to know the digits.

-I made my sea voyage legs calculations based on average 18 kn speed and maximum distance between refueling stops 180 n.m. , assuming that it is safe marine calculation.
+I made my sea voyage legs calculations based on average 18 knt speed and the maximum distance between refueling stops 180 n.m. , assuming that it is a safe marine calculation.

-Running high speeds, we reached the first waypoint (WP) next to Kolka Lighthouse about in 3 hours covering distance for about 65 nautical miles.
+Running high speeds, we reached the first waypoint (WP) next to Kolka Lighthouse about in 3 hours covering a distance of about 65 nautical miles.
 I enjoyed this marine flying mode.
 Everything works, and the weather was great.

 As an experienced mariner, I was ready for sudden weather changes, even though the weather forecast was regularly updated.
-It happened, as soon as we entered in the Irbe Strait.
-The dense fog has reduced the visibility to maximum half a cable (about 90 m).
-No more high speeds, radar on and keep the sharp look out.
-It was not new for me as I used to sail such a visibility many times.
+It happened, as soon as we entered the Irbe Strait.
+The dense fog has reduced the visibility to a maximum of half a cable (about 90 m).
+No more high speeds, radar on, and keep the sharp look out.
+It was not new for me as I used to sail such visibility many times.

 And then I realized a real lack of AIS (Automatic Identification System) transponder.
-Today almost all boat owners have fitted his pricey boats with AIS, which are widely available even in Amazon.
+Today almost all boat owners have fitted his pricey boats with AIS, which are widely available even on Amazon.

 Today almost all coastline is covered with volunteer private Marine Traffic AIS.
-So, as far as you have smartphone internet connection an AIS equipped ships are visible on the phone screen.
-But it was about six years ago, and AIS has just SOLAS ships and even fishing boats has no such a great safety tool.
+So, as far as you have a smartphone internet connection AIS-equipped ships are visible on the phone screen.
+But it was about six years ago, and AIS has just SOLAS ships and even fishing boats have no such a great safety tool.

-Nowadays a situation is much better.
-EU regulations have forced owners of the commercial fishery boats, to equip their vessels with an appropriate AIS equipment.
-Mainly because for checking fishing restrictions and violations.
+Nowadays the situation is much better.
+EU regulations have forced owners of the commercial fishery boats, to equip their vessels with appropriate AIS equipment.
+Mainly because of checking fishing restrictions and violations.
 It helps to increase the safety of navigation as fishermen’s frolicking sailing habits are well known.

 Pāvilosta district is like unpolished amber, lying on the west coast of the Baltic Sea.
 The salinity of the sea, the brilliance of the sun, and the rustle of the wind glistens in its shade.